-Supervision matches are yearlong, and are established by a mutual decision-making process.
+Supervision matches are yearlong, and are made with input from interns.
 Each intern receives two hours of weekly supervision with a primary supervisor, a licensed psychologist, and with a delegated supervisor.
-According to the California Board of Psychology, licensed mental health providers, such as psychiatrists, social workers, and marriage and family therapists may serve as delegated supervisors.
+According to the California Board of Psychology, delegated supervisors may include licensed mental health providers, such as psychiatrists, social workers, and marriage and family therapists.
 As an interdisciplinary staff, we value the benefit of interns being trained by licensed as delegated supervisors.

-Important Reminder: Some states may require supervision to be provided licensed psychologists only, while other states consider APA accredited sites exempt from this requirement.
+Important Reminder: Our internship requirement complies with standards for the state of California.
+Some states may require supervision to be provided licensed psychologists only, while other states consider APA accredited sites exempt from this requirement.
 It is suggested that applicants research state requirements via the Association of State and Provincial Psychology Boards.
-Please feel free to share any concerns you have with the TD at any point in the application process.
+Please feel free to share any concerns you have with the TD about your training requests.

 Intern Seminar Series